Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 45 minutes | 📍 Google Maps | Website | 👉 Skydive Arizona

-One of the best places to visit in Arizona, Eloy is a skydiver’s paradise.
-Skydive Arizona – the largest sky-diving facility in the world – hosts some of the best diving events on the globe just an hour north of Tuscon!
+Eloy is a skydiver’s paradise and located just an hour north of Tucson.
+Skydive Arizona, the largest sky-diving facility in the world, hosts some of the best diving events on the globe.
 If you’re a thrill-seeker, launch yourself out of a plane over the desert landscape.
 There is seldom anything more exhilarating than that!

 I recommend visiting Eloy in the fall right after the monsoons.
 The weather won’t be so hot (you don’t want to feel like you’re diving into an oven), and the desert will be alive with brilliant plant life.
 No matter what, don’t skydive in the summer heat!

-If you’d rather not launch your body out of a perfectly good airplane, you can get a similar feeling at SkyVenture.
+Rather not launch your body out of an airplane?
+You can get a similar feeling at SkyVenture.
 This indoor skydiving facility is not far from Skydive Arizona.
 This place offers a less intimidating experience with a thrill all the same.

 Florence